truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/ReplicationScreensSCALE.md

 **Advanced Replication Creation** changes to the advanced **Add Replication Task** configuration screen.
 Click before or after adding values to any setting on the **What and When** wizard screen.
 {{< /expand >}}
-## Advanced Replication Creation Screen
+## Add Replication Task Screen
-**Advanced Replication Creation** on the **What and Where** wizard screen opens the **Add Replication Task** advanced creation screen.
-Click this button before or after adding settings on the wizard screen.
+**Advanced Replication Creation** on the **What and Where** wizard screen opens the **Add Replication Task** screen with advanced setting options.
 {{< hint type=tip >}}
 Before adding a replication task, create an SSH connection to use when connecting to a remote system.
 The **Add Replication Task** wizard provides the option to configure a new SSH connection when adding the task but the advanced creation screen does not.

 If adding a local replication task, where you replicate data from one pool and dataset to different pool and dataset on the same system, the SSH connection is not a required element.
 {{< /hint >}}